If you visit Tropical North Queensland for the first time, I’m sure you will be looking for a list of things to do in Cairns for free.

 All Fun and Free Things to Do in Cairns

-Although travellers often think of Cairns as a place for a break from a snorkelling tour to the great barrier reef, you will be surprised of the variety of things to do and see in Cairns city, and many of them are free.
+Although travellers often think of Cairns as a place for a break from a snorkelling tour to the great barrier reef, you will be surprised by the variety of things to do and see in Cairns city, and many of them are free.

 I first visited Cairns on my trip in 2004.
 Meanwhile, I have been there three times alone.
 Every time I have discovered a little bit more of this fascinating Northern Australian city.
-On this blog post, I show you how to plan your trip on a budget and what to do in Cairns for free.
+In this blog post, I show you how to plan your trip on a budget and what to do in Cairns for free.

 1. The Swimming Lagoon

-Probably the highlight among all Cair Swimming Lagoon on the Cairns Esplanade is where you can enjoy the relax of an on this blog post real city beach, straight out of your hotel door.
+Probably the highlight among all Cair Swimming Lagoon on the Cairns Esplanade is where you can enjoy the relaxation of an on this blog post real city beach, straight out of your hotel door.
 The best Cairns beaches are out of town, in north Cairns and you will need a car to visit them.
 So the swimming lagoon in Cairns city beach.

-The 4800 sq meters swimming lagoon is filled with filtered saltwater and has three main areas.
+The 4800 sq meters swimming lagoon is filled with filtered salt water and has three main areas.
 On one side, the shallow water and sandy edges create a safe playground for kids.
 On the other side, water reaches 2 mt depth for expert swimmers and offers a recreational area with timber decks, benches and great BBQ facilities under palm trees, where you can cook, enjoy a meal and chill out.

 2. Cairns Fitness Class

-Among the fun and free things to do in Cairns, the Active Living Free Fitness such as yoga, aqua gym and fitness classes, all belong to the top free activities.
+Among the fun and free things to do in Cairns, the Active Living Free Fitness, such as yoga, aqua gym and fitness classes, all belong to the top free activities.
 Moreover, there are Beach Volley courts, a Bouldering Park and a Skate Park, all available to travellers and locals.